Power plant greenhouse gas standards

-- An existing plant installs a new unit.
+- An existing power plant installs a new unit.

-- An existing plant or unit gets modified and increases fuel usage.
+- An existing power plant or unit gets modified and increases fuel usage.

 - An investor-owned or consumer-owned utility signs a long-term contract (5 or more years) with a baseload generating or cogenerating plant.

-A power plant using non-geologic sequestration of greenhouse gases must submit a sequestration plan to Ecology or EFSEC for approval to comply with the emissions performance standards.
+A power plant using non-geologic sequestration of greenhouse gases must submit a sequestration plan to Ecology or EFSEC for approval to meet the emissions performance standards.

-- Non-geologic plans should include financial requirements, technical evaluation, post closure requirements, and monitoring plans according to Washington law.
+- Non-geologic plans must include financial requirements, technical evaluation, post-closure requirements, and monitoring plans (WAC 173-402-220).